 - Combat — Weapon cooldown for repeated attacks, hit chance based on target size, partial body armor, shields that respect facing, and combat bonuses against colliding or routed units.

-- Morale — Gained or lost from successful attacks, then averaged among nearby friendly units, reduced by nearby hostile units that aren’t routed, and so potentially generates mass panics or rallies fleeing troops.
+- Morale — Gained or lost from successful attacks, then averaged among nearby friendly units, reduced by nearby hostile units that aren’t routed.
+May generate mass panics or rally fleeing troops.

 The entire simulation is recorded in memory and optionally to disk, and can be replayed as desired.
-Please note you cannot issue orders or otherwise influence the simulation in this release.
+Please note that you cannot issue orders or otherwise influence the simulation.
 Myriarch currently ships with one demo scenario based on the Battle of Leuctra (Sparta vs Thebes, 371 BC).

-Although a complete and working application, Myriarch is still missing a lot of desirable features: varied terrains and elevations, division orders that can be scripted in scenarios and/or issued by players, multiple unit types and weapons including ranged attacks, documentation of simulation internals, etc.
+Although a complete and working application, Myriarch still lacks many desirable features: varied terrains and elevations, multiple unit types and weapons including ranged attacks, documentation of simulation internals, more scenarios, etc.

-- The ReadMe file contains the copyright notice, setup instructions, and technical details on the project.
+- The ReadMe file contains usage information and the copyright notice.

 - The WhatsNew file contains the annotated version history of the project.